-The Law Office of Carl Shusterman is one of the top immigration law firms in the United States.
-Based in Los Angeles, our firm represents both corporate and individual clients around the world.
-Founded by a former INS Trial Attorney and staffed by several veteran immigration lawyers, the firm has been featured on CNN, Good Morning America, the Wall Street Journal, the New York Times, the Los Angeles Times, and numerous other media outlets.
-Our 7 immigration attorneys have well over 100 years of combined immigration law experience.
+Founded by a former INS Trial Attorney and staffed by a team of veteran immigration lawyers and paralegals, our firm has been featured on CNN, ABC News, the ABA Journal, the Wall Street Journal, the New York Times, the Los Angeles Times and numerous other media outlets.

-Our website is a virtual encyclopedia of U.S. immigration laws and procedures.
-We explain how to: obtain a temporary visa, attain permanent residence (through marriage, relatives, employment, investment, asylum and the green card lottery), become an American citizen, and find an experienced immigration attorney to defend you in removal proceedings.
-Our Employers Immigration Guide advises companies how to sponsor foreign-born employees for temporary visas and permanent residence as well as how to comply with I-9 and E-Verify rules.
+Our website is a virtual encyclopedia of US immigration laws and procedures.
+It explains how to: obtain a temporary visa, get a green card (through marriage, relatives, employment, investment, asylum or the green card lottery), become an American citizen, and find an experienced attorney to defend you in deportation proceedings.
+Our Employers Immigration Guide provides companies with advice on how to sponsor foreign-born employees for temporary visas and permanent residence as well as how to comply with I-9 and E-Verify rules.

 Skype Consultations Available!

-Our 50+ Immigration Videos have been viewed over 500,000 times.
+Our 60+ Immigration Videos have been viewed over 1,800,000 times.
 They show you how to obtain a green card, how to win your case in immigration court, how to become a U.S. citizen and dozens of other subjects.
 Also, you can subscribe to our “Nation of Immigrants” Blog.
-See our Site Map to learn about some of the many unique features of our web site.
-Our web site contains over 1,000 articles and many thousands of links to government web sites including those of the USCIS, ICE, CBP, the State Department, the Labor Department, the Immigration Courts and the Federal Courts.
+Use our Site Map to learn about some of the many unique features of our website.
+The website contains over 1,000 articles and many thousands of links to government websites including those of the USCIS, ICE, CBP, the State Department, the Labor Department, the Immigration Courts and the Federal Courts.